cortex-lab/Rigbox/README.md

 ### +srv

-The "stim server" package contains the expServer function as well as classes that manage communications between rig computers.
+The "stim server" package contains the 'expServer' function as well as classes that manage communications between rig computers.

-The 'Service' base class allows the stimulus server to start and stop auxiliary acquisition systems at the beginning and end of experiments.
+The 'Service' base class allows the stimulus computer to start and stop auxiliary acquisition systems at the beginning and end of experiments.

-The 'StimulusControl' class is used by the mc computer to manage the stimulus server.
+The 'StimulusControl' class is used by the master computer to manage the stimulus computer.

 * *Note*: Lower-level communication protocol code is found in the "cortexlab/+io" package.